ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 ### Segmentation methods
 {: #segmentation-methods}

- - Virtual Private Cloud: VPCs can separate various environments, for example, one VPC for production, one VPC for development and test, one for management, and so on.
-There are use cases where there might be one general use VPC that is separate from another VPC in an account like if a customer has two different workload environments.
-For more information, see [Virtual Private Cloud](https://www.ibm.com/cloud/vpc).
+ - Virtual Private Cloud - VPCs Can segregate various environments, e.g., one VPC for production, one VPC for Dev/Test, one for management, and so on.
+And of course, there are use cases where there may be one general use VPC that is completely separate from another VPC in an account, i.e., a customer have two different workload environments.
+[Virtual Private Cloud](https://www.ibm.com/cloud/vpc)
- - Access Control Lists (ACLs): Separate ingress and egress traffic within Virtual Private Cloud (VPC) subnets.
-For more information, see [Access Control Lists (ACLs)](/docs/vpc?topic=vpc-using-acls)
+ - Access Control Lists (ACLs) - Segregate ingress and egress traffic within Virtual Private Cloud (VPC) subnets.
+[Access Control Lists (ACLs)](/docs/vpc?topic=vpc-using-acls)
- - Security groups: Segregates traffic in and out of virtual server network interfaces.
-This can be considered host firewalling.
-For more information, see [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups).
+ - Security groups - Segregates traffic in and out of virtual server network interfaces, This could be considered host firewalling.
+[Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups)
- - Transit gateway: {{site.data.keyword.Bluemix_notm}}’s Transit Gateway can interconnect {{site.data.keyword.Bluemix_notm}} classic, IBM PowerVS, and Virtual Private Cloud (VPC) infrastructures, keeping traffic securely within the {{site.data.keyword.Bluemix_notm}} network.
-Transit Gateway can be deployed for VPCs in the same region (local routing) and VPCs in different regions (global routing) VPCs to your {{site.data.keywordBluemix_notm}} classic infrastructure VPCs to PowerVS environments.
-Transit gateways are not always thought as a specific security capability, but transit gateways can provide a form of network segmentation that is known as Pretext Filtering, similar to basic standard firewalls.
-For more information, see [Filtering routes using Transit Gateway pretext filtering](/docs/dl?topic=dl-prefix-filtering).
+ - Transit gateway - {{site.data.keyword.Bluemix_notm}}’s Transit Gateway can interconnect {{site.data.keyword.Bluemix_notm}} classic, IBM PowerVS and Virtual Private Cloud (VPC) infrastructures, keeping traffic securely within the {{site.data.keyword.Bluemix_notm}} network.
+Transit Gateway can be deployed for: VPCs in the same region (local routing) and VPCs in different regions (global routing) VPCs to your {{site.data.keywordBluemix_notm}} classic infrastructure VPCs to PowerVS environments.
+Now transit gateways are not always thought as a specific security capability, but transit gateways can provide a form of network segmentation known as Pretext Filtering, similar to basic standard firewalls.
+More information here can be found at: [Filtering Routes using Transit Gateway pretext filtering](/docs/dl?topic=dl-prefix-filtering).
- - NexGen firewalls: Firewalls at the Internet can separate public access from internal private compute beyond L3/L4 filtering.
+ - NexGen firewalls - Firewalls at the Internet can segregate public access from internal private compute beyond L3/L4 filtering.
 It can be considered a key “demilitarized” zone segmentation.

 ### Options
 {: #segmentation-options}

- - Virtual Private Cloud (VPC): There are no options to VPC segmentation, but a customer might elect, for example, to use only one VPC and place all resources in that VPC.
-This might be used in noncritical environments where there is only one function, for example, a test environment and there is no public access and cost is a factor.
+ - Virtual Private Cloud (VPC) - There are no options to VPC segmentation, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
+This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor.
- - Access Control Lists (ACLs): There are no options for using ACLs in VPC environments.
+ - Access Control Lists (ACLs) - There are no options for using ACLs in VPC environments.
- - Security Groups: There are no alternatives in a VPC environment
+ - Security Groups - There are no alternatives in a VPC environment.
- - NexGen firewall: Customers can elect, based on a risk profile and the workload types, to place NexGen firewalls in a separate DMZ (DMZ) edge VPC.
+ - NexGen firewall - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) edge VPC.
- - Transit gateway: There are no options for using Transit Gateway when you want to interconnect VPCs or connect to other environment, for example, PowerVS.
-The use of pretext filtering is an option in many situations.
+ - Transit gateway - There are no options for using Transit Gateway when you want to interconnect VPCs or connect to other environment, e.g., PowerVS.
+But the use of pretext filtering is options in many situations.
+ - VPC - There are no alternatives for VPC segmentation, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
+This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor
+ - Access Control Lists (ACLs) - There are no alternatives for using ACLs in VPC environments.
+ - Security groups - There are no alternatives in a VPC environment.
+ - NexGen firewall - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) edge VPC.
+ - Transit gateway - There are no alternatives for using Transit Gateway when you want to interconnect VPCs or connect to other environments, e.g., Power Virtual Server.
+But the use of pretext filtering is an option in many situations.

 ### Best Practices:
 {: #segmentation-best-practices}

- - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a DMZ segmentation.
+ - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a Demilitarized Zone segmentation
- - Separate environments such as production, development, and test from each other using VPC segmentation.
+ - Separate production, dev, test, and so on. from each other using VPC segmentation.
- - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols, and IP addresses as needed.
+ - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed
  - Conduct periodic reviews of all ACL and Security Group rules.
+Customer should understand traffic flows between servers so as to understand what segmentation is needed.
+ - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a Demilitarized Zone segmentation.
+ - Separate production, dev, test, and so on from each other using VPC segmentation.
+ - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed.
-Understand traffic flows between servers to understand what segmentation is needed.
+ - Conduct periodic reviews of all ACL and Security Group rules.
+Understand traffic flows between workloads to understand what segmentation is needed.

 ### Solutioning guidance:
 {: #segmentation-guidance}